gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

    NetCDF
       A set of software libraries and machine-independent data formats that supports the creation, access, and sharing of array-oriented scientific data.

+   spack-stack
+      The `spack-stack <https://github.com/NOAA-EMC/spack-stack>`__ is a collaborative effort between the NOAA Environmental Modeling Center (EMC), the UCAR Joint Center for Satellite Data Assimilation (JCSDA), and the Earth Prediction Innovation Center (EPIC). *spack-stack* is a repository that provides a system for building the software stack required for numerical weather prediction (NWP) tools such as the `Unified Forecast System (UFS) <https://ufscommunity.org/>`__ and the `Joint Effort for Data assimilation Integration (JEDI) <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/>`__ framework.
+It uses the Spack package manager along with custom Spack configuration files and Python scripts to simplify installation of the libraries required to run various applications.
+The *spack-stack* can be installed on a range of platforms and comes pre-configured for many systems.
+Users can install the necessary packages for a particular application and later add the missing packages for another application without having to rebuild the entire stack.

    Stochastic physics
       A package of stochastic schemes used to represent model uncertainty: SKEB (Stochastic Kinetic Energy Backscatter), SPPT (Stochastically Perturbed Physics Tendencies), and SHUM (Specific Humidity)